wadqc/WAD_Python/README.md

 and upload the resulting pywadplugin.py.zip file

-To test if the package 'works': python pywadplugin.py Testing/PackageTesting/input.xml
+To test if the package 'works', the -hello world- example is: python pywadplugin.py Testing/PackageTesting/input.xml